-The full set of program materials for the Lion Scout and Parent cost $10.
-Lion is the first chance for a Scout to join the Pack, so chances are this expense will be covered with your registration.
+The full set of program materials for the Lion Scout and Parent costs $10.
+Lion is the first chance for a scout to join the pack, so chances are this expense will be covered with your registration.

 Tigers, Wolves & Bears